AlfrescoLabs/alfresco-docker-extension/README.md

 Click on **Run** button to run **Alfresco** in Docker and use http://localhost:8080/alfresco URL in your browser once the deployment is ready.

 If you want to un-deploy Alfresco, click **Stop** button.

+## Known Issues

+* The extension doesn't work in Apple Silicon computers, since the Alfresco Docker Images are not available for that architecute